Product

 </script>

-Modify the event_name as per your preference, and it will show up as the event value in GTM preview after submitting the form.
+Modify the event_name as per your preference, and it will show up as the event value in the GTM preview after submitting the form.

 NOTE: Keep in mind that Google Tag Manager is a third-party solution and is continually being developed.
 We do our best to keep this guide updated, but if you come across any changes in the set-up process, let us know.